-Curry College is accredited by the New England Commission of Higher Education (NECHE); a non-governmental, nationally recognized organization whose affiliated institutions include collegiate institutions offering post-graduate instruction_throughout New England and beyond.
+Curry College is accredited by the New England Commission of Higher Education (NECHE); a non-governmental, nationally recognized organization whose affiliated institutions include collegiate institutions offering post-graduate instruction throughout New England and beyond.

-Curry College's undergraduate and graduate nursing programs are accredited by the Commission on Collegiate Nursing Education(CCNE).
+Curry College's undergraduate and graduate nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).

-Curry College's undergraduate Business programs and MBA programs are accredited by the International Accreditation Council for Business Education (IACBE).
+Curry College's undergraduate Business programs and MBA (Master of Business Administration) programs are accredited by the International Accreditation Council for Business Education (IACBE).